DouglasMacKrell/plex-o-matic/docs/README.md

 ```

 This will guide you through setting up API keys for TVDB, TMDB, and other metadata sources.
 It's the recommended way to configure Plex-o-matic rather than editing the configuration file manually.

+### How does Plex-o-matic handle special episodes like OVAs and extras?

+Plex-o-matic has dedicated media types for special episodes:

+- **TV_SPECIAL**: For TV show specials, extras, OVAs, behind-the-scenes content
+- **ANIME_SPECIAL**: For anime specials, OVAs, and movies related to a series

+The system automatically detects these special types and organizes them according to Plex's conventions (typically in Season 0).
+For more details, see the [Episode Handling](episode_handling.md) documentation.